Elegant boxes

 Patterns are Adobe PDF files.
 The Adobe Reader is available for free.

-Step 2: Adhere Decorative Paper (optional) Flared Box - glue decorative paper to reverse side of printed pattern
+Flared Box - glue decorative paper to reverse side of printed pattern

 Give the box a decorative look with art paper.
 Glue the paper to the reverse side of the cardstock.

-Step 3: Cut Flared Box -cut out pattern pieces
+Flared Box -cut out pattern pieces

 Cut around the box pattern on the solid black lines.
 Try to make your cuts very smooth and accurate.
-The box will be stronger and go together better if the cuts are made neatly.
+The box will be stronger and fit together better if the cuts are made neatly.

 The box will have either two or three pattern pieces.
-The larger pieces are the box sides and the smaller rectangular or square piece is the box bottom.
+The larger pieces are the box sides, and the smaller rectangular or square piece is the box bottom.

 Using a straight edge or ruler and craft knife will make some of the cutting easier, but be sure to protect the table with a cutting mat or thick piece of cardboard.
 Caution: Be careful.
 Craft knives are sharp and should not be used by children.

-Step 4: Score Flared box - score fold linesFold Lines
+Flared box - score fold lines

 Score the box side piece(s) on each straight line.
 To score, place the straight edge or ruler along a straight line.
 Use a dull point, like an empty ballpoint pen or bone folder, and run it along the line using the straight edge as a guide.
 On cardstock, the score should just be an indent to aid in making folds.

-If you are using light to medium weight cardboard or poster board, use a straight edge and a craft knife or scissors to make a half-cut.
+If you are using light- to medium-weight cardboard or poster board, use a straight edge and a craft knife or scissors to make a half-cut.

 Step 5: Fold